 One downside of living in Turney is that it can take a long time to commute to work.
 In Turney, the average commute to work is 35.36 minutes, which is quite a bit higher than the national average.

-Turney is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Turney doesn't have a public transportation system that people use for their commute.

-The citizens of Turney have a very low rate of college education: just 9.90% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Turney has a very low overall level of education: only 9.90% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Turney in 2022 was $32,887, which is upper middle income relative to Missouri, and middle income relative to the rest of the US.
 This equates to an annual income of $131,548 for a family of four.
 However, Turney contains both very wealthy and poor people as well.